TimRyder9876/Python/README.md

 Dive Into Data Science: by Bradford Tuckfield

+Feature Engineering for Machine Learning: by Alice Zheng & Amanda Casari

 Hands-On Machine Learning with Scikit-Learn, Keras, Tensorflow: by Aurelian Geron

 Intro to Python for Computer Science and Data Science: by Paul Deitel and Harvey Deitel